Scroll below for full details on the Euro Tour

 Thursday 5th September, 2019

 Our first tour in Europe will be the Canal Cruise of Amsterdam on Thursday 5th September, 2019.
-Here is a video of what this tour is like.
+This tour will start at 9:00am and last for a bit over an hour.

 AMSTERDAM CANAL CRUISE